emcf/engshell/README.md

 ### 🔧 General:
 - record my screen for the next 10 seconds, then save it as an mp4.
 - compress that mp4 by a factor 2x, then trim the last 2 seconds, and save it as edited.mp4.
-- check the weather, then ask gpt3 what i should wear today
+- check the weather in Toronto
 - print files in current directory in a table by type
 - Use DALL-E to generate a picture of a cat wearing a suit, then open my web browser to the picture
 - save text files for the first 10 fibonacci numbers